What is Employee Ownership?

 - It must treat all employees on an equitable basis

-How we can help you
+How we can help make employee ownership work for you

-Our employee ownership team has handled over 150 employee ownership transactions with an aggregate value of nearly £1 billion.
+Our employee ownership team has handled over 1,150 employee ownership transactions with an aggregate value of nearly £1 billion.
 Our team is well positioned to guide your company through every stage of the employee ownership transition process.

 Our feasibility study will demonstrate how an EOT can work for your company.
 It includes: